johsteffens/qprimes/README.md

 and paging.

 First, a list of all primes between 2 and `sqrt( <max> )` is generated.
-Then, that list is used to sieve out the primes in the specified value range.
+Then that list is used to sieve out the primes in the specified value range.

 ## Speed and Memory
 Processing time is O( n log log n ).